DiCamillo Companion

 Exton Park (Exton Hall) (Exton House) (Horn House)

-• Garden & Outbuildings: Fort Henry is a Gothick summer house with battlements and lakeside terraces; the folly was designed by William Legg and built in the early 19th century to resemble a style of 1760-70.
-It was built by, and named after, Henry, the 6th Earl of Gainsborough, who supposedly re-enacted the great sea battles of his time on the lake, using miniature boats, manned by his servants and tenants.
+• Garden & Outbuildings: Fort Henry, a Gothick summer house folly with battlements and lakeside terraces, was designed by William Legg and built in the early 19th century to resemble the style of 1760-70.
+It was built by, and named after, Henry, the 6th Earl of Gainsborough (first creation), who supposedly re-enacted the great sea battles of his time on the lake, using miniature boats, manned by his servants and tenants.
 Near Fort Henry is the ruin of a garden house made entirely of tree bark; this very rare garden house is slowly being restored.
-In addition, the Stables, Riding School, Dovecote, and Jacobethan style Lodges are all extant.
+In addition, the stables, the Riding School, the dovecote, and Jacobethan style lodges are all extant.

 Date: 1868

-Designed: Roman Catholic Church of St. Thomas of Canterbury, attached to House.
+Designed: Roman Catholic chapel of St. Thomas of Canterbury (attached to the house) for 2nd Earl of Gainsborough (second creation).

 View all houses